 What motivated you to take the position of chairwoman?

 I work with a wonderful team that is our executive committee, the vice chair, Joanna Connolly, the secretary, Clive Sutton, and treasurer Kem Masinbo-Amobi.
 They are all very important people and fulfil various functions, so I’m not doing this alone.
-I wanted to be chair to lead the group to achieve a higher profile and better service to members, and the example of several predecessors inspired me , in particular Lubna Shuja who is one of our council members and has just been voted in a Deputy Vice President of the national Law Society.
+I wanted to be chair to lead the group to achieve a higher profile and better service to members, and the example of several predecessors inspired me , in particular Lubna Shuja who is one of our council members and is now the Vice President of the national Law Society.

 How has the issue of cyber security effected sole practitioners.